shoeheng/dbmle/dbmle-pkg/README.md

 - A joint distribution with only compliers and defiers:
 $(\theta_{11},\theta_{10},\theta_{01},\theta_{00})=(0, x_{I1}+x_{C0},x_{I0}+x_{C1},0)$

 If either of the two-type joint distributions attains the highest likelihood, it is immediately returned as the MLE.
 Otherwise, the algorithm performs a local cube search.
-In this case, we search a small four-dimensional integer cube around the enpoint of the estimated Fréchet set with the highest likelihood.
+In this case, we search a small four-dimensional integer cube around the endpoint of the estimated Fréchet set with the highest likelihood.
 The width of the search increases with sample size.
-If the distribution with the highest likelihood lies of the boundary of the cube, we search a slightly larger cube.
+If the distribution with the highest likelihood lies on the boundary of the cube, we search a slightly larger cube.

 ----------------------------------------------------------------------
 Example Usages